aws-actions/configure-aws-credentials/README.md

 ## Overview
-API calls to AWS need to be signed with credential information, so when you use one of the AWS SDKs or an AWS tool, you must provide it with AWS credentials and and AWS region.
+API calls to AWS need to be signed with credential information, so when you use one of the AWS SDKs or an AWS tool, you must provide it with AWS credentials and AWS region.
 One way to do that in GitHub Actions is to use a repository secret with IAM credentials, but this doesn't follow [AWS security guidelines](https://docs.aws.amazon.com/IAM/latest/UserGuide/security-creds.html)